 cuidar

-My mother looks after the children when we go away.
+My mother looks after the children when we go

 LOOK FOR